tshingel/DataScienceProject/CodeBook.md

 The recommendation is implemented according to the following steps:

--**Computing similar list of items for a given item I0:** collect all Users who like I_0 and take the union of each User's item list.
+- **Computing similar list of items for a given item I0:** collect all Users who like I_0 and take the union of each User's item list.
 Let's call this list A. Next, discard I_0 from A. Return a hash table with keys as items from A and values as similarity scores between I_0 and every item in A.

--**Similarity score between two items:** look at two sets of all users who like each of the items.
+- **Similarity score between two items:** look at two sets of all users who like each of the items.
 Compute Jaccard index between these two sets.

--**Computing similar list of items for a given list of items:** given the list of items A, for every element in A apply function **similarity_for** which returns a hash table of similar items together with their similarity scores.
+- **Computing similar list of items for a given list of items:** given the list of items A, for every element in A apply function **similarity_for** which returns a hash table of similar items together with their similarity scores.
 Generate a Python dictionary having similar items as keys and lists of similarity scores as values.
 Then aggregate each list of